apache/mynewt-documentation/docs/tutorials/sensors/nrf52_adc.rst

     App image successfully generated: ~/dev/myadc/bin/nrf52_adc/apps/nrf52_adc/nrf52_adc.img
     Build manifest: ~/dev/myadc/bin/nrf52_adc/apps/nrf52_adc/manifest.json

-Connect the board
+Connect the Board
 ~~~~~~~~~~~~~~~~~

 Connect the evaluation board via micro-USB to your PC via USB cable.

-Download to the target
+Download to the Target
 ~~~~~~~~~~~~~~~~~~~~~~

 Download the bootloader first and then the nrf52_adc executable to the target platform.